Posted on September 17, 2019 and last updated on August 30, 2025

 • Sights: pond, meadows, woods, wetlands

-In those fun days before refrigeration changed everything, local people used to cut blocks of ice from the small pond on this 42-acre preserve.
-The pond today may not provide ice, but it could provide solace — it’s such a peaceful and charming spot!
+In those fun days before refrigeration changed everything, local people used to cut blocks of ice from the small pond on this Crabtree Neck Land Trust preserve.
+The pond today may not provide ice, but it might provide solace — it’s such a peaceful and charming spot!
 When we visited, two Adirondack chairs had been set up at the pond’s edge.
 Elsewhere on the preserve, the trails pass through mossy forests and small meadows.

 Let me know if you have any trail updates or corrections!